- Manufacturing and Supply Chain Agility

 - Dev/Ops—Most companies split their engineers into development teams and operations teams.
 The former create new functionality; the latter install it and support customers.
 The Dev/Ops movement is trying to at least get these teams working more closely together (in addition to the behaviors in the previous bullet).
 That way the development teams create fewer problems for Ops, and the knowledge that Ops gains about the system and customer needs is efficiently fed back into improvements in the system.
 In extreme cases the line is blurred to where one team does both.
 Dev/Ops conference topics largely overlap agile technical topics—in fact, the movement grew out of an Agile conference—and combined Dev/Ops teams are a logical “full-stack” form.

-- Test-Driven Development (TDD)—Different from ATDD, this is an approach to actual writing of software code.
-Just as Agile takes a small piece of functionality and delivers it “fully tested,” programmers using TDD write very small pieces of the larger functionality at a time, pieces requiring as little as five lines of code.
+- Behavior- and Test-Driven Development (BDD and TDD)—Different from ATDD, TDD can be seen as an approach to actual writing of software code.
+(There is debate among software thinkers as to what levels TDD applies to, and the line between BDD and TDD.)
+At its most basic level: Just as Agile takes a small piece of functionality and delivers it “fully tested,” programmers using TDD write very small pieces of the larger functionality at a time, pieces requiring as little as five lines of code.
 They first write a technical version of a test case for that functionality, and then a rough draft of code that in most cases fails to pass the test the first time the programmer runs it.
 The coder fixes the code until it passes, and in an important final step, edits the code to make it as simple and easy for other programmers to understand as possible.
 The process is repeated until the entire functionality is implemented—in FuSca terms, until the related user story’s Acceptance Criteria are met.
 The method is well-proven to significantly reduce defects and improve overall productivity.

 I often get asked how to “make time” to implement techniques like these.
 Simple: Write technical stories or epics to do so, and set aside a portion of every sprint for the effort.
 In more than one organization, I have gotten backing from executives to create a “Continuous Improvement” program in the portfolio hierarchy, and tell Customers that 10% of our effort would be delegated to such work—no arguments allowed.
 Each of the bullet points above could become a project within that program.